 - 1 teaspoon garam masala

 - Add the lentils, coconut milk, onion, green chilli, plum tomatoes, and turmeric in a pan with 350 ml water.
 Season well and bring to a boil..

 - When it reaches the boiling point, turn down the heat and simmer for 30 minutes, stirring occasionally.

-- Heat 1 tbsp coconut oil in a frying pan until crisp.
+- Heat 1 tablespoon coconut oil in a frying pan and fry the paneer for 5-6 minutes until crisp.
 Add the garam masala, season, and toss well.
 Leave aside.

-- In another small frying pan, heat 1 tbsp coconut oil and fry the black mustard, cumin seeds, and chili flakes until fragrant.
+- In another small frying pan, heat 1 tablespoon coconut oil and fry the black mustard, cumin seeds, and chili flakes until fragrant.
 Add the garlic and ginger paste and fry for about 1 minute, careful not to burn it.
+Stir the mix into the lentils.

 - Serve the lentils with the spicy paneer on top, with roti or naan.

 Recipe adapted from Olive magazine, February 2020 issue